zzb5233/tutorials/exercises/qos/README.md

 First we have to change the ipv4_t header by splitting the TOS field into DiffServ and ECN fields.
 Remember to update the checksum block accordingly.
-Then, in the egress control block we must compare the protocol in IP header with IP protocols.
+Then, in the ingress control block we must compare the protocol in IP header with IP protocols.
 Based on the traffic classes and priority, the `diffserv` flag will be set.